LohitoBurrito/ECE445_Surveillance_Drone/README.md

 ## 10/11/24: PCB Review and Wing Design

+Kevin and I went to the PCB review session to recieve feedback on our design.
+However, the one main issue we ran into was that our PCB needed to pass a DRC check.
+Since we utilized EasyEDA as our PCB design tool, we had slightly different DRC rule checks.
+This posed to be an issue so we converted our schematic from EasyEDA to Kicad and ran a DRC check from there.
+We did recieve some feedback in terms of our design, but there were issues that came with implementing the feedback.
+One of the feedbacks we recieved was to use a 40 Mhz crystal oscillator, but the ESP32 S3 Wroom 1 already has this in-built.
+We were also asked why we could not just buy a drone shell.
+The main issue is that quadcopter shells tend to be a lot cheaper than fixed wing drones.
+A quadcopter also tends to require more motors and escs to be fully functions and utilize more battery.

+Our entire group then went to Siebel Center of Design to construct the second drone wing.
+To do this, we simply had to replicate our first drone wing using our dollar tree foamboard.

 ## 10/12/24: Drone Fuselage Completion

 ## 10/14/24: Obtained ESP32 Devboard and Kicad DRC Check

+We met with our TA during the scheduled weekly meeting to talk about the DRC check.
+When we ran our DRC check on our Kicad schematic, we were able to remove all of the bugs, but there was approximately over 300 warnings.
+We also realized we could get a devkit for our ESP32 so we checked one out since the PCB wasn't going to come in for a while.

 ## 10/15/24: Attempted PCB Order and Began Programming ESP32 Devkit